Opportunity L.A.

 How do I know if my first-grader is part of this program?

-What is the cost to participate in Opportunity LA (OLA)?
+What is the cost to participate in Opportunity L.A.
+(OLA)?

-There is no cost to a student or a family to participate in Opportunity LA.
+There is no cost to a student or a family to participate in Opportunity L.A.

-You will need to provide the following information :
+You will need to provide the following information:

 • Student account number found in the welcome letter (mailed to you)

-• Student’s date of birth
+• Student’s Date of Birth

-• Email address
+• Your Email address

 If you have questions regarding the account number please contact us at cifd.opportunityla@lacity.org.